 Traditional Victorian awning

 Throughout history, awnings have had great appeal and they still do today.
 The traditional Victorian shop blind is still hugely popular largely because it adapts to any style of architecture.
-It is a must-have for any high street shop or business which understands the value of a well-dressed shop front.
+It is a must-have for any high street shop or business that understands the value of a well-dressed shop front.

 Victorian awnings are an icon on the British high street.
 It’s a simple canopy style that works for most types of business from shops and estate agents to cafes, restaurants and pubs.
 The traditional Victorian awning is suitable for any commercial business on the high street.